Energy and Environmental Impact Reduction

 The Institute is committed to energy efficiency, and makes every effort to minimise its environmental impact.

-The Institute volunteered to be a pilot department for the University?s Energy and Carbon Reduction Project (ECRP) at the end of 2011.
+The Institute volunteered to be a pilot department for the University's Energy and Carbon Reduction Project (ECRP) at the end of 2011.
+During the 3 years since becoming a pilot department we have embedded energy savings within the culture of the Institute and optimised some items of plant.

-We aim to help the University's Carbon Management Plan meet its target of 34% reduction of 2005 data by the year 2020 and any lessons learnt could be rolled out across the University.
+Our aim is to help the University's Carbon Management Plan meet its target of 34% reduction of 2005 data by the year 2020 and any lessons learnt could be rolled out across the University.

 Smart meters were installed on electrical switches and distribution boards, dividing the Institute into